Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 }
 ```

-The following code shows a sample on how to set the server timeout.
-Note that by setting this server
-timeout, the Azure Monitor Query library will automatically also extend the client timeout to wait for 10 minutes for
-the server to respond.
-You don't need to configure your HTTP client to extend the response timeout as shown in the
+The following code shows an example of setting the server timeout.
+By setting this server timeout, the Azure Monitor Query library will automatically extend the client timeout to wait for 10 minutes for the server to respond.
+You don't need to configure your HTTP client to extend the response timeout, as shown in the previous section.
-previous section.

 ```csharp
 using Azure;